-If these health care professionals fail to meet the standard of care expected of them and a medication error occurs and results in a patient’s personal injury or death, then the incident may give rise to a valid medical malpractice claim.
+You should consult with a malpractice lawyer in Columbus Ohio if these health care professionals fail to meet the standard of care expected of them and a medication error occurs, resulting in your or a loved one’s personal injury or death.
+Such incidents may give rise to a valid medical malpractice claim.

 Preventing medication errors